 - Look but don’t touch.
 To get the best photo, don’t hug that statue or touch the artwork.
 And don’t pick wildflowers or disturb any of the natural environment.

 - Research what is customary and tip accordingly.
-In many developing countries the workers rely on these tips.
+In many developing countries, the workers rely on these tips.
 This is especially true at all-inclusive resorts.
 If you’d tip the server or bartender at home, please do the same when you travel.

 - Discover new, untapped places instead of visiting popular locations.
 Overtourism is becoming a problem in a lot of popular destinations.
-While The Eiffel Tower or Venice may be on your bucket list, why not think outside the box and explore a new town or city.
+While The Eiffel Tower or Venice may be on your bucket list, why not think outside the box and explore a new town or city?
 It will be less crowded and you just might be the first person to discover a great new vacation spot.

 Bonus tip – talk about responsible tourism.
 The more we engage in meaningful conversations, the more change we can initiate.
 Make ethical tourism the norm.

-Still staying close to home?
+Prefer to stay close to home?
 Check out these ways to be a tourist in your own hometown.